Kanomble/celery_blast/README.md

 If you want to rebuild your docker images due to some (maybe fixed) error consider the cmd `docker-compose up --build` which will trigger a rebuild process (based on the context).
 The web container will automatically try to restart if the startup fails, unless it is stopped manually (e.g. with Docker Desktop).
 ## TODO
+- [ ] define global timeout variable
+- [ ] one_way_blast_results - if there is an error in the biopython request for building genus graphs display at least the hit table
 - [ ] correct ajax requests if it results into an error
 - [ ] wait-for script checking - LF / CLRF
 - [ ] add genbank database option